BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Showing-Holograms-for-Quest-NPCs.md

 10. Starts the quest and changes the player's quest state.
 11. Finishes the quest.
 After the tag is added, neither hologram condition matches anymore.
 12. These tag conditions control which hologram the player sees.
+13. These items are used by the `item:` hologram lines.
-13. The conversation is included because `npc_conversations` must point to a defined conversation.
+14. The conversation is included because `npc_conversations` must point to a defined conversation.

 ## Requirements